Josemaría Escrivá: Title of nobility

-Escrivá did not use the title of Marquess of Peralta publicly and, in 1972, he ceded it to his brother Santiago.
-The argument by endorsers of Escrivá that he requested the rehabilitation of the title as a favor to his family, and that it was his intention from the beginning to cede it to his brother, seems belied by the fact that, in 1968, Santiago had requested for himself the rehabilitation of a different title of nobility, the barony of San Felipe, which was not granted.
-According to historian Ricardo de la Cierva (a former Minister of Culture in the Spanish government) and to architect Miguel Fisac (who knew Escrivá personally at the time), Escrivá's original request for the title might have been part of an unsuccessful attempt to join the Sovereign Military Order of Malta (SMOM), a Catholic religious order which required its members to be of noble birth and of which his deputy in Opus Dei, Álvaro del Portillo, was already a member.

-Several biographers say Escrivá prohibited his devotees from asking for the title of Marquess of Peralta.
-They state that Escrivá accepted it due to the advice of some cardinals who told him that he had the obligation to do so for the sake of his brother, Santiago, and so as to practice what he preached about fulfilling civil duties and exercising rights.
-His brother Santiago said: "The decision was heroic because he knew that he will be vilified as a result...
+Escrivá did not publicly use the title of Marquess of Peralta and finally ceded it to his brother Santiago in 1972.
+Santiago said of the request to rehabilitate the title that "the decision was heroic because [Josemaría] knew that he would be vilified as a result...
 Josemaría did what is best for me.
-After the right amount of time has passed, without making use of the title (in fact he never had the intention of using it), he passed the title on to me."
-On the other hand, according to de la Cierva, "Monsignor Escrivá's desire for a marquisate is not to my liking but seems to me, given his idiosyncrasies, comprehensible and even forgivable.
+After the right amount of time had passed, without making use of the title (in fact he never had the intention of using it), he passed the title on to me."
+The argument that Mons.
+Escrivá had originally requested the rehabilitation of the title as a favor to his family and with the intention of ceding it to his brother seems belied by the fact that, in 1968, Santiago had requested for himself the rehabilitation of a different title of nobility, the barony of San Felipe, which was not granted.
+According to historian Ricardo de la Cierva (a former Minister of Culture in the Spanish government) and to architect Miguel Fisac (who had been close to Escrivá and member of Opus Dei from 1936 until his departure in 1955), Escrivá's request for the title might have been part of an unsuccessful attempt to take control of the Sovereign Military Order of Malta (SMOM), a Catholic religious order which required its leading members to be of noble birth and to which his deputy in Opus Dei, Álvaro del Portillo, already belonged.
+According to de la Cierva, "Monsignor Escrivá's desire for a marquessate is not to my liking but seems to me, given his idiosyncrasies, comprehensible and even forgivable.
 That the title should have been based on a falsification seems to me extremely sad and even extremely grave."